Fixed-Time State Transfer via Pontryagin Extremals: Numerical Demonstrations

 Similar to Dubins car, Theorem~\ref{thm:dubins3d} allows for applying nonlinear equation solvers to obtain the desired trajectory of given length.
 The difference is that no algebraic expression is available for H curves, and their endpoints must be calculated numerically.
 Thus, combination of \textsc{Matlab} \textit{ode45} and \textit{fsolve} functions is used to evaluate and find a zero of the error function that involves H curves.
-With the boundary values $\boldsymbol{\chi}_{3D, i} = \left( 0, 0, 0, 1, 0, 0 \right)$, $\boldsymbol{\chi}_{3D, f} = \left( 4, 0, 0, \frac{1}{\sqrt{3}}, \frac{1}{\sqrt{3}}, \frac{1}{\sqrt{3}} \right)$, and final time $T = 4\pi$, we obtain CSCCC and HH trajectories depicted in Figures~\ref{fig:Dubins3D_1} and~\ref{fig:Dubins3D_H_1} respectively.
-Under the same boundary values but unconstrained terminal velocity, we obtain the results illustrated in Figures~\ref{fig:Dubins3D_freeVf_1} and~\ref{fig:Dubins3D_H_freeVf_1}.
-The terminal velocities obtained are $\left( 0.21, -0.93, 0.29 \right)$ and $\left( 0.68, 0.73, 0.12 \right)$, respectively.
+Throughout the simulations, the initial guesses were set by uniformly distributing the total time $T$ across the segments, and initializing the auxiliary parameters (e.g., orientation of the osculating plane and initial torsion) with a fixed set of constants.
+We note that testing feasibility of a given boundary condition is a reachability problem, which is distinct from trajectory generation.
+Given that describing the reachable sets of $f_{3D}$ remains an open problem~(\cite{bae2025reachability}), we utilize a feasible choice of terminal time $T$ for these demonstrations.